 I was born and raised in England and have enjoyed the tradition of Afternoon Tea for 3 decades (since I was 10).
 Having afternoon tea in England is a valued tradition.
-In our house, during my childhood especially and often at weekends or special occasions, it was served around the table at 5 o'clock.
+In our home, during my childhood, especially often at weekends or special occasions, it was served around the table at 5 o'clock.
 The spread was perhaps not as fancy or decadent as in the cafes and restaurants, but there was always a pretty white table cloth and china teacups and saucers.
 We enjoyed delicate tea sandwiches, homemade cakes and biscuits and of course the loose leaf tea from a teapot using a tea strainer.
 This would keep us happy until suppertime.
 My Nana was an expert baker and the "Burkes family Tea Parties" are fondly remembered.
 My father's parents were confectioners, and his grandparents owned a bakery, so I really enjoy carrying on the family tradition of working with food.

 There are many Afternoon Tea parties taking place in England every day from the garden party at Buckingham Palace to the high-street tea shop to outside patios in private homes, afternoon tea is enjoyed by crowds of people at parties and weddings or by two friends sipping and catching up.
 It is inspiring to see how many places provide this delightful experience.
 I love being able to offer it in Austin.

 The History and the Etiquette

 In 1840 an English Duchess decided that she got peckish (a little hungry) between lunch and dinner.
 She decided it was too long to wait for a meal so she needed a light meal in between.
 At 4pm daily she began to enjoy cucumber sandwiches and petits fours.

 The custom caught on and people began partake in this afternoon activity; they would dress up to dress up for it and pretty soon it became a regular mealtime.